-How Derek Jeter Went From Major Player to Married Dad: Inside the Settling Down of Baseball's Most Famous Bachelor
+How Derek Jeter Went From Major Player to Married Dad: Domesticating Baseball's Most Famous Bachelor - E!
+Online

 Jeter was drafted by the Yankees right out of high school in 1992 and made his major league debut on May 29, 1995—a decade before Facebook, Twitter and Instagram would rear their heads in succession, thereby forever changing what it's like to be a famous person, whether they add to the cacophony themselves or not.

-Jeter, for one, does not tweet.
-(Hannah has an account, but she hasn't posted since May.)
-However, at least partly inspired by how easily a person's message can get misconstrued when it's relayed through third parties, Jeter launched The Players' Tribune, an online forum for athletes to share their stories in their own words that has since become a popular place for them to break news as well.
-Kobe Bryant announced his plan to retire from the Lakers on the site, and Lamar Odomrecently penned a lengthy essay about his descent into drug abuse and his battle back from the abyss.
+Jeter, for one, does not tweet and isn't on Instagram.
+(Hannah has accounts but uses them sparingly, and they're kid-free zones.)
+However, at least partly inspired by how easily a person's message can get misconstrued when it's relayed through third parties, Jeter launched The Players' Tribune, an online forum for athletes to share their stories in their own words that quickly become a popular place for them to break news as well.

 As a globe-trotting model herself since the age of 14, Hannah was familiar with the toll that a demanding schedule can take on a personal life.
 When a friend introduced her to Jeter while she was out to dinner with her mom in New York, she knew who the guy was but wasn't all caught up in the baseball thing.
 Luckily, she recalled, they met during the off-season and had a chance to spend real time together before he had to get back into game mode.